pprob/full_stack_sudoku/readme.md

 # Sudokuact

 Sudokuact is a mini fullstack (MERN) JavaScript application where users can play sudoku with varying difficulty levels!
 The site also features a sign up/login system and tracks userscores for signed in users.
+Then name comes from a combination of Sudoku + React.

 ## Getting started